jeremypw/gnonograms/README.md

-# gnonograms-elementary
+# gnonograms
-A rewrite of the existing gnonograms program in Vala according to elementaryos design principles
+Nonograms puzzle game written in Vala and intended primarily for elementaryos.